softwareguru/airflowsummit-website/content/speakers/ramit-kataria/_index.md

  - 2025
 ---

-Ramit started his Airflow journey almost a year ago as a Software Engineer at AWS working on the Apache AIrflow OSS team.
+Ramit began his Airflow journey nearly a year ago as a Software Engineer at AWS on the Apache Airflow OSS team.
+He previously gained about two years of internship experience across five companies in various industries, during his Computer Science studies at UBC.

-He has about 2 years of internship experience across 5 companies in various industries during his undergraduate studies in Computer Science at UBC.
-He has participated and mentored at various hackathons and is passionate about open-source and writing clean, secure and efficient code.
+He has participated in and mentored at many hackathons, and is passionate about open source as well as writing clean, secure, and efficient code.